Lindseys707/healthwildcatters-website/accelerator.md

   subheading: Accelerator your startup with a nationally-ranked program.
 - template: text
   block_name: text
-  text: "<p>The Health Wildcatters Accelerator Program continues to be ranked among
+  text: <p>The Health Wildcatters Accelerator Program continues to be ranked among
     the greatest in the nation according the Seed Accelerator Rankings Project, a study conducted by MIT, University of Richmond and Rice University.
 If you’re looking to take your startup to the next level, the Health Wildcatters Accelerator